 Directions: Set your air fryer to 350 degrees.
 On a flat work surface, lay out 4 wonton wrappers and brush just the tops with the aquafaba.
 Sprinkle with seasoning and lay the 4- 8 sheets on the air fryer rack.
 (This really depends on the size of your air fryer racks).
 My most successful chips have come out when I slightly overlap each wonton on the rack.
 When you kind of form a “ring”, they will cook as one piece.
 When they cool off, you can break them apart. ** You use each seasoning separately to make the flavor you want*** Cook for about 6 minutes, shaking and looking once to make sure they don’t burn.
 Every machine is different––mine took about 6 minutes.
 They tend to stick together, but it’s easy to separate the chips once they are done.
 Continue with the quantity of chips that you desire, sprinkling with your seasoning of choice.
 I made some plain (salt and pepper), some cinnamon sugar, some with Everything but the Bagel Seasoning and some with the zatar seasoning.

 These would also be delicious served with hummus or guac or even salsa.
 The next time I make these, I think I’ll use some smoky seasoning to serve with chili.
+These would be an excellent way to scoop up some of this delicious lentil soup, too.
 Make them your own with the seasonings and flavors that you like and you will never have to reach for the Lay’s (or Cape Cod Kettle Chips).

 I hope that you give these a try.
 Please tag me on Instagram @heidicooksplants and let me know how you like them.
 See you in the kitchen soon,